vanaur/CFT/CFT (en)/main.typ

 where, as announced, we thus get rid of the $L^A_(space.en B)$ which adds nothing to the discussion.

 === One-point scalar correlation functions
-Let's apply the #ref(<indp>) constraint to the scalar correlation function at a point,
+Let's apply the #ref(<indp>) constraint to the one-point scalar correlation function,

 $
   corr(cal(O)_Delta (tilde(x)^mu)) overset(=, !) corr(tilde(cal(O))_Delta (tilde(x)^mu))